itsAmeMario0o/bottle/documentation/USING.md

-The payload sent by bottle is **not** actual application traffic, it is random bytes, however, that is not the point of bottle; as Tetration is only concerned with layers 1-4, bottle can create the impression of real application traffic as desired - without actually having to run the real application, which can be complicated and time consuming to setup and maintain, and, fragile and resource intensive to scale.
+The payload sent by bottle is **not** actual application traffic, it is random bytes, however, that is not the point of bottle; as Tetration is only concerned with layers 1-4, bottle can create the impression of real application traffic as desired - without actually having to run the real application, which can be complicated and time consuming to setup and maintain, and, resource intensive to scale.

 ## Setup